hunterpickett/quantum-metric-challenge/README.md

 20 min Refactoring to class based components like I'm used to.
 5 min Going back to hooks cause they are nice
-30 min condition and conditional rendering + word blocks 45 min sql translator function
+30 min condition and conditional rendering + word blocks 1hr 15 min sql translator function
+45 min getting everything put together, api CORS headers, api on react side.